-I am Samuele Tosatto, an Assistant Professor at the University of Innsbruck.
-I was previously a postdoc in the RLAI Lab, specifically in the R-LAIR headed by Prof. Mahmood.
-I took my Ph.D. under the supervision of Prof. Jan Peters at the Intelligent Autonomous System lab (IAS), and I defended my Ph.D. dissertation, “Towards Off-Policy Reinforcement Learning for Robotics”.
+I am Samuele Tosatto, an Assistant Professor at the University of Innsbruck, focusing on the intersection of reinforcement learning and robotics.
+Before joining the faculty here, I was a postdoctoral researcher at the RLAI Lab under the direction of Prof. Mahmood.
+I earned my Ph.D. at the Intelligent Autonomous System (IAS) lab, supervised by Prof. Jan Peters, where I defended my dissertation, “Towards Off-Policy Reinforcement Learning for Robotics.”

 My current research goal is to develop embodied learning agents.